IBM/zopeneditor-about/README.md

 Here are the prerequisites for installing this extension in Visual Studio Code.
 Also check our [community forum](https://github.com/IBM/zopeneditor-about/discussions) for announcements for upcoming changes.

-- Microsoft VS Code version 1.91.0 or later: We recommend using always the latest VS Code version available.
+- Microsoft VS Code version 1.102.3 or later (recommended version: 1.105.1): We recommend using always the latest VS Code version available.
 If you do not have VS Code installed we recommend using the [Visual Studio Code for Java Installer](https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java) provided by Microsoft as it automatically downloads and installs a Java SDK together with VS Code.
 (See, but skip the next bullet for the Java dependency, if you use this option.)

 - Java SDK or JRE version 21 or later - 64 bit: The language servers included in this extension are implemented in Java.
 Therefore, you need to install and configure a 64-bit Java SDK or Runtime in order to start it successfully.
 We recommend installing VS Code for Java as described above, but if you already have VS Code or want to install Java yourself then you can choose from the following options:
   - You can use versions 21 of [IBM's Semeru Runtime](https://developer.ibm.com/languages/java/semeru-runtimes/) that can be [downloaded here](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).